cromwellgrim/buy-sell-listing-site/buy-selling-website.md

 - [ ] As an admin, I want to mark sold items as SOLD!
 - [ ] As an admin, I want to send a message to the user about sale conditions via app, email, or text back on negotiations in buying the said item
+- [ ] stretch: As an admin, I can approve user requests to become admins because I want to control who becomes an admin

 ### Pick out all the nouns
 * nouns === tables